TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 42/Psalms 42.9.md

 ---

-I will say unto God my rock, Why hast thou forgotten me?
-Why go I mourning because of the oppression of the enemy?
+I will ask God, my rock, "Why have you forgotten me?
+Why do I go mourning because of the oppression of the enemy?"